·

 The Homme de Fer stop, located in the square of the same name, is one of the main hubs.
 Lines A, B, C, D, and F converge here, making it a key point in the Strasbourg streetcar network.
 The République stop is the second most important interchange station for trams, serving lines B, C, F, and E.

-What are the streetcar schedules?
+What are the operating hours?

 Streetcars operate every day, from Monday to Saturday, from 4:30 AM to 12:30 AM, while on Sundays and holidays, they run from 5:30 AM to 12:30 AM.